What is an Agile Working Environment In 2022?

 Agile working means letting go of the traditional office space and embracing a completely different paradigm.
 It starts by viewing work as a dynamic set of activities instead of a fixed location.
-From there, it’s ensuring you have the right space, policies and technology to support this new way of working.
+As more organizations embrace hybrid work that bridges the gaps between employees who work remotely and those who are in the office, they are rethinking the role of the office.
+It’s still an important hub for connection, but it’s no longer a place where employees need to be physically present each day.

 Specifically, that means: